People tend to buy authentic gold jewelry while traveling to Saudi Arabia, whether for business or as pilgrims.

 6. The Vinegar Test

-Dropping a few drops of vinegar on the jewelry can also help in you identifying real gold.
+Dropping a few drops of vinegar on the jewelry can also help you identify real gold.

 7. The Nitric Acid Test